Ceravia/picowalker-sdl-tcp/README.md

 ## Important Information about this fork

+A TCP compatible picowalker-sdl build meant to be used with melonDS-IR

-libpicowalkercore.a file is required from the main https://github.com/mamba2410/picowalker
+To build, libpicowalkercore.a file is required from the main https://github.com/mamba2410/picowalker

+The demo release SHOULD work perfectly fine.
+Just run it from the command line and make sure to give it arguments.
+127.0.0.1 for the local machine, and melonDS-IR should display the port.
+Default is 8081.

 I am pretty sure this only builds on linux and I will probably not make a windows fork.
 This will work fine in a VM if needed and is mostly for debugging purposes.

 Note that after each connection, you currently need to kill both the picowalker program, and the melonDS-IR program.
-This isn't a technical limitation and is only a skill issue :)
+This isn't a technical limitation and is only a skill and patience issue on my end :)

 If you have time feel free to bug report or contribute, but this isn't really meant to be user facing and I may not get to fixing things on this end very often.